Jennifer specializes in articles about horse training, care, and purchasing.

 These days, animal abuse has become an important social issue.
 Opinions on the matter range from those who believe animals are merely property and they can do whatever they like to them to the extreme views held by some members of PETA.

-I personally have been attacked for stating that the use of a whip is acceptable under certain circumstances and for saying I don't carry one all the time.
+I personally have been attacked for stating that the use of a whip is acceptable under certain circumstances and I have also been ridiculed for saying I don't carry one all the time.
 So, some people draw the line in different places.

 However, there may well be some good rules of thumb to follow on the matter.